-where $X_t$ is the accumulated stock of knowledge in using renewable energy and $c_1$ is the parameter that controls how fast the costs decline over time due to green technological progress.
-We assume that $c_2 > 1$ , so abatement costs are a convex function of the abatement rate.
+where X_t is the accumulated stock of knowledge in using renewable energy and c_1 is the parameter that controls how fast the costs decline over time as the stock of knowledge about green technology increases.
+Furthermore we assume that $c_2 > 1$, so abatement costs are a convex function of the abatement rate.
 We consider two different processes for the stock of knowledge.
 In the standard case, the stock of knowledge grows exogenously over time.
 The abatement cost function then boils down to the cost function of Nordhaus (2017):